-First there's the powerful waters of a glacial river spectacularly cascading 32 meters into a steep canyon carved out millions of years ago in a massive glacial flood.
+First, there are the powerful waters of a glacial river spectacularly cascading 32 meters into a steep canyon carved out millions of years ago in a massive glacial flood.
 Gullfoss Waterfall is so stunningly beautiful that Icelanders refer to it as the Queen of Icelandic waterfalls.

-Next it´s on to Iceland´s only erupting hot spring or geyser, Strokkur, which spouts steam and hot water skywards every 7 minutes or so.
+Next, it´s on to Iceland´s only erupting hot spring or geyser, Strokkur, which spouts steam and hot water skywards every 7 minutes or so.

 Finally, we visit Þingvellir National Park where the early Viking settlers established their national assembly in 930 AD.
-This would be the first major step towards defining a nation. Þingvellir is where the heart of the Icelandic nation beats.
+This would be the first major step toward defining a nation. Þingvellir is where the heart of the Icelandic nation beats.
 It´s where every major event in Icelandic history has taken place and where the country declared its independence on June 17, 1944.

 When night falls we set off in search of the magical and mysterious Northern Lights.